-5. Click the Add a new period button.
+Click the Add a new period button.
+The page adjusts.

-- 6. Use the menus, radio buttons, and check boxes to set up a period during which you want to turn off the WiFi signal. - 7.
+- 6. Use the menus, radio buttons, and check boxes to set up a period during which you want to turn off the WiFi signal. - Click the Apply button.
+The Advanced Wireless Settings page displays. - 8.
+Select the Turn off wireless signal by schedule check box to activate the schedule. - 9.
 Click the Apply button.

-- 8. Select the Turn off wireless signal by schedule check box to activate the schedule. - 9.
-Click the Apply button.
+Your settings are saved.

-Specify WPS settings
+Specify WPS Settings